codpls/FakeWifi/README.md

 FakeWifi
 ========

-Create a Wi-Fi hot point by a wireless network card, and steal something.
+Create a Wi-Fi hot point by a wireless network card, and